Officers

 E-mail address: m.e.martin@usm.edu

-SOCIAL MEDIA CO-CHAIR
+SOCIAL MEDIA CHAIR

 E-mail address: zhangx1@apsu.edu